 - Chemicals and hazardous substances

 Many chemicals and hazardous substances such as pesticides and fertilisers are used on farms.
 If these are not handled properly, they can result in accidents and injuries.
 Moreover, it is also essential that workers receive adequate training on how to manage these substances correctly and receive appropriate personal protective equipment such as gloves and protective eyewear.

 Find out if you have a valid claim for compensation

 Just like any other workplace, if you have been injured in a farm accident that was not your fault, you could be entitled to receive compensation for your injuries.

-To find out if you have a valid claim, as well as receiving some free legal advice, contact our experienced solicitors today for a free consultation.
+To find out if you have a valid claim, as well as receiving some free legal advice, contact an experienced solicitor today for a free consultation.
 You will be asked a few simple questions about your farming accident, such as what happened, when it happened, and what type of injury you have suffered.
-This information will help our solicitors to determine if you have a valid claim.
+This information will help your solicitor to determine if you have a valid claim.

-We offer our services on a No Win No Fee basis, so making an accident claim with us is entirely risk-free.
-If we are unable to win your case, you will not pay us a penny.
+Your solicitor will offer their services on a No Win No Fee basis.
+If they are unable to win your case, you will not pay them a penny.